joantolos/blog/content/blog/java_spring_hibernate_postgres.md

 I am frequently doing posts about TDD and trying to facilitate code seeds with everything in  place to work with TDD, for example {{< url-link "here" "http://www.joantolos.com/blog/katasongsapi/" >}} or {{< url-link "here" "http://www.joantolos.com/blog/javascripttrifecta/" >}}.

-This time I want to provide a step by step guide for a microservice that will work with Java, Spring, Hibernate and Postgres that will be TDD ready from localhost to all the way up to production.
+This time I want to provide a step by step guide for a microservice that will work with Java, Spring, Hibernate and Postgres that will be TDD ready from localhost all the way up to production.
 The challenge here, is to set up a comfortable way to test when dealing with a database and Spring.

 These are the bullet points I want to cover: